Aquarium filter: Undergravel filters

 One of the oldest types of filters, the undergravel filters consist of a porous plate which is placed beneath the gravel on the base of the aquarium and one, or more, uplift tubes.
 Historically, undergravel filters have been driven via air displacement.
 Air stones are placed at the base of uplift tubes which force water out of the uplift tube creating negative pressure beneath the undergravel filter plate (also called the plenum).
 Water then percolates down through the gravel which itself is the filtration material.
 Greater flow rate of water through the gravel can be achieved via the use of water pump rather than air displacement.

 Beneficial bacteria colonize the gravel bed and provide biological filtration, using the substrate of the aquarium itself as a biological filter.

 Undergravel filters can be detrimental to the health of aquatic plants.
 Fine substrates such as sand or peat may clog an undergravel filter.
-Undergravel filters are not effective if the substrate bed is uneven.
-In an uneven gravel bed, water will flow only through the thin portions of the bed, leaving the more heavily covered areas to become anoxic.
+Undergravel filters are still effective even if the substrate bed is uneven.
+In an uneven gravel bed, water will still flow through both portions of the bed, leaving the more heavily covered areas to cultivate Anaerobic bacteria which can neutralise to build up of nitrate.